-- Place events of the Antebellum period, the Civil War, and Reconstruction into the broader scope of American History by assessing the similarities and differences in social, cultural, economic, and political developments in North and South. - Discern and assess the political, economic, cultural, social, and military aspects of the Civil War to specifically include their impact on causative factors, conduct of the war, and post-war aftermath. - Examine the operational contributions of Union and Confederate military leaders by critiquing selected land battles of the war as examples of the strategies and tactics involved.

-- Compare and contrast the national, theater, and operational command structures of the Union and Confederacy in relation to leadership styles of key military leaders on both sides and the evolution of command and control during the war. - Identify, assess, and explain the diverse historical assessments and interpretations of the Antebellum, Civil War, and Reconstruction eras as presented in the writings of prominent and influential historians.
+- Place events of the Antebellum period, the Civil War, and Reconstruction into the broader scope of American History by assessing the similarities and differences in social, cultural, economic, and political developments in North and South. - Discern and assess the political, economic, cultural, social, and military aspects of the Civil War to specifically include their impact on causative factors, conduct of the war, and post-war aftermath. - Examine the operational contributions of Union and Confederate military leaders by critiquing selected land battles of the war as examples of the strategies and tactics involved. - Compare and contrast the national, theater, and operational command structures of the Union and Confederacy in relation to leadership styles of key military leaders on both sides and the evolution of command and control during the war. - Identify, assess, and explain the diverse historical assessments and interpretations of the Antebellum, Civil War, and Reconstruction eras as presented in the writings of prominent and influential historians.

+Code Title Semester Hours

 HIST657 Antebellum America: Prelude to the Civil War 3

 HIST552 The Civil War: Seminal Event in American History 3

 MILH541 Civil War Strategy and Tactics 3

 MILH542 Civil War Command and Leadership 3

+HIST691 Writing a Thesis Proposal 3

 MILH646 Civil War Cavalry and Intelligence 3

-HIST658 Reconstruction and Post-Civil War America 3
+HIST658 Reconstruction and Post-Civil War America

-Or select 1 course from the following:
+Or select 1 course from the following ng:

 HIST680 Special Topic: History 1

 HIST690 Independent Study: History 1

-Total Semester Hours 18
+Total Semester Hours 21